brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

 ### But, how exactly do we talk to GPU?

 As stated above, we link our program with the graphics driver in order to make it talk to GPU.
 But wouldn't that mean that we have to have graphics driver for every vendor our there?
 No, you don't need to do that!
 This is where the interface comes in.
 Since, Vulkan is an interface between our program and GPU, as long as both the hardware vendor and the developer follow the rules defined by Vulkan API to use it's interface, then they don't need to care about each other.
 You can just assume that the system that your program will run in will already have the graphics drivers in place and then we can just link to it dynamically at runtime because ofcourse static linking will not be possible here.
+After we load the `ICD` at runtime, we do a sybmol lookup and fill up our function symbols with pointers to the actual functions in memory.

 ### How exactly will I link to driver dynamically?

 You use the [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader) developed by the Khronos Group.
-You can link to this loader either dynamically (like what volk does or the normal way like we will follow) or statically.
+As mentioned earlier, the Loader will search for available `ICD`s present on host machine and will try to load them by using library functions like [`dlopen`](https://man7.org/linux/man-pages/man3/dlopen.3.html) on Linux or [`LoadLibraryA`](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) on Windows.
+You can link to this loader either dynamically at runtime(like what volk does) or the usual way that we will follow because by default libraries are linked dynamically or we statically link the loader with our program.
 For help with the former method, refer to the following resources (if you want to make your own loader instead of using [volk](https://github.com/zeux/volk) or [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader)) :

 * For Linux or other Unix based systems : <https://tldp.org/HOWTO/Program-Library-HOWTO/dl-libraries.html>
 * For Windows : <https://docs.microsoft.com/en-us/windows/win32/dlls/using-run-time-dynamic-linking>